Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 2. It lets developers use modern JS features while maintaining backward compatibility.
 3. Example: Older browsers may not support `Array.prototype.includes.` A polyfill would add it if it doesn't exist.
 4. How to implement: You use feature detection: check if a method exists, and if not, define it.

+For methods that instances use → polyfill goes on .prototype.
 ```JS
 if (!Array.prototype.includes) {
   Array.prototype.includes = function (searchElement, fromIndex) {